Post

 CONSOLEWINDOWCLASS

-This technique takes advantage of the window class associated with console windows to manipulate their behavior and execute arbitrary code.
+This technique exploits the window class associated with console windows to manipulate their behavior and execute arbitrary code.

 • GetWindowThreadProcessId